thisisobate/kyverno-website/src/content/docs/policies/other-cel/require-deployments-have-multiple-replicas/require-deployments-have-multiple-replicas.md

     - name: deployment-has-multiple-replicas
       match:
         any:
           - resources:
               kinds:
                 - Deployment
               operations:
                 - CREATE
                 - UPDATE
       validate:
         cel:
           expressions:
-            - expression: "object.spec.replicas > 1"
+            - expression: 'object.spec.replicas > 1'
-              message: "Deployments should have more than one replica to ensure availability."
+              message: 'Deployments should have more than one replica to ensure availability.'
 ```